-The nature of these behaviours do not reflect RUAH and are counter-productive to positive relationships.
-A student exhibiting any of the behaviours listed above will be given up to 2 cautions (C1 and C2) in a lesson which will be written up on the board in the classroom and will be clearly visible and the reasons will be made clear to the student every time.
-There are no sanctions or consequences to these 2 cautions.
+These behaviours do not reflect RUAH and are counter-productive to positive relationships.
+A student exhibiting any of the behaviours listed above will be given up to 2 cautions (C1 and C2) in a lesson which will be written up on the whiteboard in the classroom and will be clearly visible and the reasons will be made clear to the student every time.
+There are no sanctions or consequences to these 2 cautions (these are seen as chances).

-If a student continues to contravene the Behaviour Targets for a third time, they will be issued a C3 detention (20 minutes).
+If a student continues to contravene the behaviour targets for a third time, they will be issued a C3 detention (20 minutes).
 This process supports our ethos and philosophy around allowing students to make mistakes but not allowing teaching and learning to be disrupted.
 We refer to this as our Choice, Chance, and Consequence model.